 First things first: you and your friend are the two crew members.
 Second, there were no sponsors for this post.
 Okay, now for the rest of the post:

-While in most cases you certainly don’t need to export in 4K, shooting in 4K can be helpful for cropping.
+A note about shooting in 4K: While in most cases you certainly don’t need to export in 4K, shooting in 4K can be helpful for cropping.
 We had to crop someone out on a shoot once because he walked into frame on the best take.
 It’s useful.
-In the past, the idea of shooting a well-lit 4K film with great audio and SAG actors on a low or micro budget was laughable.
+In the past, the idea of shooting a well-lit 4K film with great audio and SAG-AFTRA actors on a low or micro budget was laughable.
 Now, with camera equipment and filmmaking tools becoming so democratized with companies like KitSplit and Proreel, it’s a lot more attainable.

 - Write a short script with one main character and a maximum of two locations.
 You must have free access to the locations.
 They can be your place of residence and your friend’s backyard or rooftop, for example.
 Aim the length of your screenplay to be around ten pages.